bbaghirzada/bbaghirzada/README.md

 ## <span style="color: #00BFFF;">Fun Fact</span>
 <div style="border: 2px solid #e1e4e8; padding: 10px; border-radius: 10px;">
-  Did you know?
-I am 24 years old and I have almost all kind of education in digital?
+  Do you know❓❓ I am 23 years old and I have almost all kind of education in digital💡?
 I can create my own website using html/CSS/ Javascrip/ Bootstrap or Manage a social media account of a company and do paid advertisement?
 Or, there is more than that do you know that I always have a sturtup idea that I believe can succeed and solve customer problems with entrepreneurial marketing and emotional connection?
-Yes, that's right I am an undiscovered talent trying to find himself in a sphere and I belive data where I am belong to where I can use all these I have learned before and implement.
+Yes, that's right I am an undiscovered talent trying to find himself in a sphere and I belive data I am belong to data field where I can use all these experiences I have learned before and implement.🧑‍💻
 </div>

 ## <span style="color: #00BFFF;">Connect with Me</span>